 In our massage salon, we maintain a calm, relaxing atmosphere.
 Therefore, we kindly ask you to turn off the ringer on your mobile phone and to speak quietly, so that other visitors are not disturbed.
 Thank you.

-Unfortunately, we do not take credit cards.
-We accept cash and also the following vouchers: Sodexo Flexi Pass, Relax Pass, Fokus pass, Gift pass, Bonus pass, Unišek+, and Edenred vouchers (Ticket Compliments, Ticket Sport&Kultura, Ticket Multi, e-Ticket).
-You can also enjoy our services by using your employee benefits within the systems Benefity.cz and Gallery Beta.
+Yes, we do accept credit cards.
+We also accept employee benefits vouchers Sodexo Flexi Pass, Relax Pass, Fokus pass, Gift pass, Bonus pass, Chèque Déjeuner Unišek+ and Cadhoc, and Edenred vouchers (Ticket Compliments, Ticket Sport&Kultura, Ticket Multi, e-Ticket).
+You can also enjoy our services by using your employee benefits within the systems Benefity.cz, Benefit Plus and Gallery Beta.

 Before visiting our salon, we suggest you use your common sense and postpone your massage if your health does not permit.
 A general rule is that only healthy people should take a massage.
 Below is an (incomplete) list of health situations and diseases in which we would not recommend taking a Thai massage.
 Always follow your common sense and the advice of your doctor, who can best assess your health situation.
 Our masseuses and other staff cannot replace your physician.

 It depends on your preference.
 Before the massage, our receptionist will ask you about your preferred massage intensity (weak, medium, strong), and will inform the masseuses about it.
 She will also ask you whether there are some parts of your body which you would like to exclude from the massage, e.g. due to an injury.
 Should you feel any unpleasant pressure during your massage, just say "it hurts" or "ouch", and the masseuse will immediately reduce the intensity.